-To go ahead with this method, you need to boot your Windows computer without.
-Now, using a simple VBcript–some of you might have seen it on Microsoft forums–you can read all the binary gibberish written in Windows Registry.
+To go ahead with this method, you need to boot into your Windows computer.
+Now, using a simple VBScript–some of you might have seen it on Microsoft forums–you can read all the binary gibberish written in Windows Registry.
 This script translates the Registry values into a readable format.

 Set WshShell = CreateObject("WScript.Shell") MsgBox ConvertToKey(WshShell.RegRead("HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\DigitalProductId")) Function ConvertToKey(Key) Const KeyOffset = 52 i = 28 Chars = "BCDFGHJKMPQRTVWXY2346789" Do Cur = 0 x = 14 Do Cur = Cur * 256 Cur = Key(x + KeyOffset) + Cur Key(x + KeyOffset) = (Cur \ 24) And 255 Cur = Cur Mod 24 x = x -1 Loop While x >= 0 i = i -1 KeyOutput = Mid(Chars, Cur + 1, 1) & KeyOutput If (((29 - i) Mod 6) = 0) And (i <> -1) Then i = i -1 KeyOutput = "-" & KeyOutput End If Loop While i >= 0 ConvertToKey = KeyOutput End Function

-This method to recover Windows product key is very simple.
-All you need to do is fire up a Windows Command Prompt window with administrative purposes.
-To do this, search for cmd in Windows search bar and right-click to choose the elevated permissions option.
+This method to recover Windows product key using CMD is very simple.
+All you need to do is fire up a Command Prompt window with the administrator rights.
+To do this, search for cmd in the Windows search bar and right-click to choose the elevated permissions option.

 Now, type the following command in Command Prompt and hit Enter: